 Swap that clunky table lamp for a wall-mounted sconce that’s minimal in size though not in power.
 Small space-dwellers, this one’s for you.

-Low-hanging art helps distract the eye from the lack of a headboard, all the while providing this bedroom with a personalized finish.
-Bare walls?
-Opt for a unique storage solution that doubles as a decorative accent or allow your fashion-forward accessories to do the job for you.
+Low-hanging art helps distract the eye from the lack of a headboard, all the while providing this bedroom with a personal touch.

 Bring on the lights

 While we’re on the subject of no headboards, allow us to drop in this inspired alternative spotted in Timothy Goodman’s NYC studio apartment.
-The defining element of his minimalist bedroom?
-A personalized neon wall sign that gives his home a retro-cool finish.
+The personalized neon wall sign is an ode to his love for jazz music.

 There’s no such thing as “too saturated”